 The Kalypso system actually has three Ethernet nodes for panel and frame communications (Facility LAN, Still Store LAN, and Panel LAN).
 The Facility LAN is used for all system communications.
 The Still Store LAN is used only with the Kalypso SuperStill option.
-The Panel LAN is not currently used.
-The Panel LAN may be used in the future to completely isolate frame to panel communications for time critical deterministic communication.
+The Panel LAN is not currently used, but an IP address for it is still required.

 The Kalypso system is designed to use a central Ethernet switch.
-The switch provides isolation between port pairs, providing deterministic communication for panel and frame messaging, and also allows Main panel and Menu panel communication for DPOPs when the separate Panel LAN is supported.
-All Kalypso system devices must be connected to the same Ethernet switch.
+The switch provides isolation between port pairs, providing deterministic communication for panel and frame messaging, and also allows Main panel and Menu panel communication for DPOPs.
+The Kalypso HD frame has a built-in 8 port switch that can be used for this purpose.
 All nodes (except the Panel LAN) must also have the same network address and be given a different node address.
 The Panel LAN is given a different network address by default.

-The Kalypso system default configuration includes IP addresses designed for standalone plug-and-play installation (Table 21 on page 149).
+The Kalypso system default configuration includes IP addresses designed for standalone plug-and-play installation (Table 12 on page 127).
 The default configuration allows Kalypso components to communicate with one another but not with other devices in your facility (see the following section).